 403.6Sanitary facilities for public swimming pools.

-a 200-foot (60 960 mm) walking distance of the nearest water’s edge of each pool served by the facilities.
+Restrooms shall include a water closet, a diaper change table and a lavatory.
+Diaper changing tables are not required at restrooms where all pools served are restricted to adult use only.
+The entry doors of all restrooms shall be located within a 200-foot (60 960 mm) walking distance of the nearest water’s edge of each pool served by the facilities.

 TAC Recommendation: